mqttz/optee-apps/README.md

 **TCP Server**

 Directory **tcp_server/**:
 * Application that places a TCP server in the Rich OS.
 Some things to be considered to get the networking to work with `QEMU`.
-Right now I am starting the VM with the following configuration parameters:
+Right now I am starting the VM with the following configuration parameters (to be configured in `build/common.mk`):
 ```bash
 qemu-system-aarch64 \
         -nographic \